 My 'Do' and 'Don't' List

-My opinion on slash is varied; I will read stories featuring characters who are clearly established as gay, but I won't read anything between characters who have been established as straight (So Willow Rosenberg/Tara MacClay would work, but Daniel Jackson/Jack O'Neill is DEFINITELY out, and don't even get me STARTED on this one Bones/Dollhouse crossover which featured Booth/Ballard for no apparent reason other than the heck of it; there is NO canonical evidence that any of the aforementioned characters have ever had a homosexual thought in their lives, so pairing them off even for a MOMENT ruined a potentially great plot for me just to satisfy some writer's pointless desire).
+My opinion on slash is varied; I will read stories featuring characters who are clearly established as gay, but I won't read anything between characters who have been established as straight (So Willow Rosenberg/Tara MacClay would work, but Daniel Jackson/Jack O'Neill is DEFINITELY out, and don't even get me STARTED on this one Bones/Dollhouse crossover which featured Booth/Ballard for no apparent reason other than the heck of it; there is NO canonical evidence that any of the aforementioned characters have ever been that way inclined).

-MPreg stuff is just stupid; where is the POINT in violating the laws of nature is such a manner?
+MPreg stuff is just stupid; where is the POINT in violating the laws of nature in such a manner?

 As much as I enjoy action, I like it when writers take their time to establish the situations facing their characters; dive into a crisis too quickly, introduce the villain too soon, etc., and it just all feels rushed, like you just want to show off your idea rather than take the time to explore what you're doing.

 When reading AU fics- based around changing a single event in the history of the show without including any crossover elements; when crossovers are involved, as far as I'm concerned, the vast majority of bets are off-, I prefer stories that operate on a "Butterfly Effect" principle, looking at the effects that the initial change would have had on the events in the show without altering anything else that wouldn't have been affected by it (Such as, for example, having Buffy get pregnant after "Surprise"/"Innocence" and she runs into a non-W&H Lindsey after running away; the two events could have had NO impact on each other so it just doesn't work for me)